Continuing Education Lifelong Learning Annual Southeast Regional ADHD Conference

 • Alabama State Board of Social Work Examiners: 8.0 Contact Hours

-• Continuing Medical Education: pending final approval
+• Continuing Medical Education: pending

-• Commission on Rehabilitation Counselor Certification: pending
+• Commission on Rehabilitation Counselor Certification: Pending 8.0 Contact Hours

 • Alabama Education Professionals STI-PD Program: 8.0 Contact Hours